jgcarrillo/jekyll-personal-web/projects.md

 ## Featured projects

-- This web and all the other things I've made are available in my GitHub profile.
-The code is [here](https://github.com/jgcarrillo).
+-   This web is made with Jekyll, a simple framework for build static websites.
+The code is [here](https://github.com/jgcarrillo/jgcarrillo.github.io).

 -   TrelloJS Clone made with HTML, CSS (Grid Layout).
 I did this project in order to improve my skills with JavaScript and use of DOM.
 The [code is in my GitHub profile](https://github.com/jgcarrillo/trello-js-app).

 -   I have a bunch of projects in my Codepen profile.
 There are several webs made with JavaScript and Bootstrap.
 Do you want the code? [here it is](https://codepen.io/jgcarrillo/).